manuelbieh/react-book/hooks/hooks-api.md

 }
 ```

 The `data` property contains the data which we have received from the API.
-The state of `isLoading` is set back to `false` and`lastUpdated` is updated to reflect the point of time when the data was successfully written to state.
+The state of `isLoading` is set back to `false` and`lastUpdated` is updated to reflect the point in time when the data was successfully written to state.
 Based on this information, we can now display to the user:

 ```jsx
 return (